 The empirical work related to skill complexity is still scarce.
 LoTurco and Maggioni (2020) construct an occupational complexity measure by exploiting the knowledge and skill requirements of occupations to investigate the labour content of complex products.
 They find that the new measure of occupational complexity is more predictive of GDP growth in the USA than other measures.
-Antonietti, Cattani, et al. (2021) build three complexity measures, occupation, task, and skill, to explore the impact of key enabling technologies (KEY) on workforce demand.
+Antonietti et al. (2021) build three complexity measures, occupation, task, and skill, to explore the impact of key enabling technologies (KEY) on workforce demand.
 They show that a larger share of KEY increases the demand for more complex occupations, tasks, and skills.

 To our knowledge, no study has yet investigated skill complexity in industrial diversification literature, nor with skill relatedness.
-In this paper, we aim to fill this gap by arguing that skill complexity is highly relevant in the diversification process.
+The present study aims to fill this gap by arguing that skill complexity is highly relevant in the diversification process.

-Regional research has come to a consensus that regional resources which underpin the diversification process are often localised, non-tradable and non-ubiquitous (Neffke, Hartog, et al., 2018), implying that a region's workplace skills are mostly region-specific and spatially dependent.
-The complexity approach introduces an effective method to quantify these aspects of regional skills in terms of their diversity, ubiquity, and sophisticatedness in a comparable way to other region's skills.
-Therefore, complexity is complementary to relatedness, which accounts for connectedness and similarity, rather than being rival.
-In this paper, we consider relatedness and complexity as two different mechanisms that are beneficial to understand the path-dependent nature of the diversification process.
+Regional research has come to a consensus that regional resources which underpin the diversification process are often localised, non-tradable and non-ubiquitous (Neffke et al., 2018), implying that a region's workplace skills are mostly region-specific and spatially dependent.
+The complexity approach introduces an effective method to quantify these aspects of regional skills in terms of their diversity, ubiquity, and sophisticatedness in a comparable way to other regions' skills.
+Therefore, complexity is complementary to relatedness rather than being rival.
+In this paper, we consider relatedness and complexity as two different mechanisms that are beneficial to unravelling the path-dependent nature of the diversification process.